 There is a creative force within you that lives in the moment.
 It is quietly longing to be held in your presence and expressed.
-But you may ask: “Is it the soul or is it an instinct?
-Perhaps it is even God?”
-It doesn’t really matter how you define it, just allow yourself to connect with it.
+Allow yourself to connect with it.
 Let it permeate you and watch what happens.
 Give yourself to it; there is a chance you may be astonished.

 When allowed, this innate force will pour colors, movements and expressions into your life so that they may remind you of your true self.
 The creative force will speak directly through your senses.
 We are, after all, sensual beings, aren’t we?
 It may be shy at first, but if you allow the flow, it will eventually express your overflowing heart like a swelling tide.
 Are you willing to share your heart with this world?
 For this is why you have come here, to express your uniqueness!